nweedon/angular2haxe/README.md

 * Currently working with version: alpha.33
 * Heavily work-in-progress, API is subject to change as the Angular 2 API goes through development.
 * View 'bin/index.html' (with a webserver) to see the current examples which work with these language bindings.
-* The Haxe components required are in the 'src/angular2haxe' and 'src/browser' folders.
+* The Haxe components required are in the 'src/angular2haxe' folders.
+Alternatively, install via haxelib.
 * If you want to see the Haxe code which creates Angular 2 components, view 'src/Main.hx' and the code in the 'src/test' folder.

 ### Haxelib Installation